 Frou Frou and Helen and Dickinson H. Bishop

-Bishop, 25, a widower, and his young pregnant bride, 19, were returning from a four-month honeymoon trip to Egypt, Italy, France and Algiers.
+Bishop, 25, and his young pregnant bride, 19, were returning from a four-month honeymoon to Egypt, Italy, France and Algiers.
 They delayed their departure to come home on the Titanic.
 Mrs. Bishop returned Frou Frou to their cabin when it was clear there wasn’t room in the lifeboats.
 She recalled the dog grabbing the hem of her dress as if to hold her back.

 A Chow and Harry Anderson, 47